askoufis/clean-code-presentation/slides.md

 - Ability to write clean and maintainable code is an invaluable skill on any team
 - A skill that takes time to cultivate
 - This presentation will present some guidelines and advice that will hopefully help improve this skill, both in the short and long term
+- There's plenty more advice out there that I won't cover, this presentation is meant to be aimed at relatively new developers
 -->

 ---